HoverEpic/VncThumbnailViewer/README.md

 ## Features :
  - connects to multiple vnc server and mosaïc display
  - save and load a preconfigured host list
+ - auto connect to servers on lan if daemon runing on vnc server

 ## User case (why I'm working on this) :
 Someone asked me to setup a kindergarten classroom network, with a teacher desktop and 10 laptops for childrens.